nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Alright.
 I'm not sure exactly how much you know about this, but, let me give you at least some, Background.
 Background here.
 Yeah.
 So, Vorath, also known as the betrayer, he makes some sort of religious symbol when he says the actual name, was once a mighty king of the blessed realm.

 He was chosen by Rhathilion to, to be his chosen tool.
-I'm sure that you've heard of the La Palu, and then he makes another religious symbol.
-It was originally thought that the La Palu were, and every time he does that, he makes that same religious symbol.
+I'm sure that you've heard of the La Pelu, and then he makes another religious symbol.
+It was originally thought that the La Pelu were, and every time he does that, he makes that same religious symbol.
 It was once believed that they were, the, messengers of Raythellian.
 They were here to help the world, in times when, in times of when the most dire circumstances were were present.

 But he and his partners, Maldron and Sirith were proof that that was not the case.
 He originally started out as a great king and diplomat of of the blessed realm.
 But over time, he became more and more, he became more and more ambitious.
 He got to the point where he did not believe that, any anything or anyone should, not live underneath his domain.
 As he became more, more convinced of this, he got more cruel in his tactics, seeking to break the nations that he so that he wanted to conquer, all against the, the belief of the, all against the teachings of Raythellian.